David Southern QC, MA MPhil DPhil (Oxon) FTII (Bonn)

 - QLLM120 Business Taxation

-- Member of the School of Tax Law at the Centre for Commercial Law Studies
+- Member of the Institute of Tax Law at the Centre for Commercial Law Studies